 Evacuation Decision The principal should notify the District office immediately.
 The principal should be ready to provide specific information regarding the “threatening call” and indicate if the building(s) will be evacuated and/or searched.

 The decision of whether or not to evacuate and the manner of evacuation depends on the circumstances of each call.
 Every call should be handled individually and evaluated separately.
-If there is, doubt as to what action to take, the safety of students and staff must be paramount.
+If there is doubt as to what action to take, the safety of students and staff must be paramount.

 If the principal determines the threat is a hoax, he/she will conduct a quiet search of the building.
 No classes will be dismissed.
 A written report should be submitted to the superintendent.
 If the principal determines that the message is a dangerous threat, law enforcement officers and the District office should be contacted.
 Immediate evacuation of the facility should be initiated as delineated in the site-specific comprehensive safety plan.
 Evacuation procedures should be modified as needed to ensure the safest possible routes are identified and followed.